 - Credit Institutions - e.g. Banks, Credit Unions etc

-- Non Bank Commercial Lenders - e.g Linked Finance, Bibby, Finance Ireland, Close Bros, Grenke etc
+- Non Bank Commercial Lenders - e.g. Linked Finance, Bibby, Close Bros, Grenke etc

-- Competitions & Programmes - Competitive Start Fund, Small Business Awards, Entrpreneur of the Year etc.
+- Competitions & Programmes - Competitive Start Fund, Small Business Awards, Entrepreneur of the Year etc.

 All of them have separate eligibility criteria, terms and conditions etc. so you should do your own research to see what the feasible options are for your business.